 The TenTen Programme Pathway delivers the full programme over 3 terms every year.
 This means that the full learning stages is repeated within the second year.
-It is TenTen's recommended pathway for embedded knowledge and skills.
+It is TenTen's recommended pathway for embedded knowledge and skills and the staff and governors feel it is best practice to continue to follow the two-year cycle and ensure learning is revisited and embedded.